spangen87/memory-game/README.md

 ![Start page](assets/readme-images/menu.jpg)

 #### Rules Pop-up
-- A modal the appears as a pop-up when clicking pn the rules-button.
+- A modal that appears as a pop-up when clicking on the rules-button.
 - Explains how the game works.
 - A button to close the modal and return back to the menu.